DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 Right, `a` is an `Int` and represents the initial value.
 So when we feed just the value, but no numbers, `pure a` is returned.
 That would be the counterpart to our recursion ending condition.

-`pure` is function (see Applicatives LINK) that, roughly speaking, wraps a simple value into a monad.
+`pure` is a function (see Applicatives LINK) that, roughly speaking, wraps a simple value into a monad.
 In our case the monad is `Array`, don't we know how values get wrapped into arrays?!

 Indeed: